-Ms. Mata Torrallardona is the Chief Executive Officer of Fundación José T. Mata, A.C. and member of the Board of Directors of Tepeyac, A.C.
+Ms. Mata Torrallardona is the Managing Director of Fundación José T. Mata, A.C.
+She has professional experience at the Rufino Tamayo Museum and at the Luis López Morton Auction House.

 Ms. Mata Torrallardona is the wife of Mr. Javier de Pedro Espínola.